aspirity-inc/easydev/documentation/src/content/docs/components/avatar/index.md

 title: Avatar
 ---

-The Avatar is used to display a profile picture, initials, online/offline state.
+The Avatar uses to display a profile picture, initials, online/offline state.

 The Avatar component can have the next props: online, radius, size.
 [See there](/storybook/?path=/docs/core-avatar--docs) to get more information.